Pony Up: SMU beats No. 25 TCU 41-38, 1st 4-0 start since ’84

 Olonilua fumbled at TCU’s 4 in the first quarter, giving SMU the ball back right after Buechele was stuffed for no gain on fourth-and-goal from the 1.
 That set up a 1-yard TD run by Jones.

-Buechele, the former Texas quarterback who is one of seven graduate transfers for SMU, was 22-of-34 passing.
-He had gone 0-2 against TCU while with the Longhorns.
+On the same play Buechele had a pass intercepted in the end zone in the second quarter, the helmet of an SMU offensive lineman was ripped off his head by a defender and heaved from around the 30 to near the end zone.
+Dykes was livid that no penalty was called, and officials told him that they didn’t see it.

-On the same play Buechele had a pass intercepted in the end zone in the second quarter, the helmet of an SMU offensive lineman was apparently ripped off his head by a defender and heaved about 20 yards down the field.
-Second-year Mustangs coach Sonny Dykes, an offensive analyst for Patterson, was livid that no penalty was called.
+“I just saw the helmet flying.
+I didn’t see who threw it,” Dykes said.
+“It went about 30 yards. … Go try to do that sometimes and see how far you can throw a helmet.
+It was really impressive.”

-Darius Anderson broke free for a 77-yard run on the next play, setting up his 3-yard TD to get TCU within 18-14.
-Anderson finished with 19 carries for 161 yards and two scores.
+Anderson broke free for a 77-yard run on the next play, setting up his 3-yard TD to get TCU within 18-14.

 THE TAKEAWAY

 SMU: The Mustangs had lost the last seven in the series by an average margin of four touchdowns.
-Buechele has two big receivers in James Proche (10 catches, 66 yards, one touchdown) and Reggie Roberson Jr. (four catches, 122 yards), a former transfer from West Virginia.
+Buechele, who was 0-2 against TCU with the Longhorns, has two big receivers in James Proche (10 catches, 66 yards, one touchdown) and Reggie Roberson Jr. (four catches, 122 yards), a former transfer from West Virginia.

-TCU: Duggan finished 16-of-36 passing for 188 yards, with two TDs to Pro Wells, after going 1 of 10 for 22 yards before halftime in his first start.
+TCU: Duggan finished strong, including two TD passes to Pro Wells.
+“We didn’t win.
+That’s how all quarterbacks get judged,” Patterson said.
 Graduate transfer Alex Delton started the first two games.
 The Frogs were coming of a three-touchdown road win against Big Ten team Purdue, and had allowed only 209.5 total yards per game.

 POLL IMPLICATIONS